crodriguezdominguez/swift-quantum/README.md

 ## Using Swift Quantum in your project

-To use Swift Numerics in a SwiftPM project:
+To use Swift Quantum in a SwiftPM project:

 1. Add the following line to the dependencies in your `Package.swift` file: